 Technically and strategically, this discovery has profound implications.
 Traditional allogeneic skin substitutes utilize donated primary keratinocytes that must be periodically replenished and requalified at significant cost.
 Moreover, this may impact product consistency, performance and safety.

 The NIKS progenitor cell line avoids these issues, providing a consistent, well-characterized technology platform.
-Importantly, having a clonal cell source enables Stratatech to create genetically enhanced, wound healing products that heretofore have been impossible.
+Importantly, having a clonal cell source enables Stratatech to create genetically enhanced, skin regeneration products that heretofore have been impossible.

-The company’s flagship product, StrataGraft tissue, is a viable, full-thickness human skin substitute being developed as a treatment for severe burns and other complex skin defects.
+The flagship product, StrataGraft tissue, is entering Phase III clinical development as a treatment for severe burns.
 It was designed to mimic natural human skin, with both dermal and fully differentiated epidermal layers.
-Unlike first generation skin substitutes, this resorbable tissue is easily sutured and remains intact in the wound bed, providing critical barrier functionality during the natural wound healing process.
+Unlike first generation cell based products, this resorbable tissue is easily sutured or stapled and remains intact in the wound bed, providing critical barrier functionality during the natural skin regeneration and repair process.

 There is an urgent need for new treatment options for burns.
 Currently, patients with severe 2nd and 3rd degree burns must endure painful skin transplants called autografts, and frequently are treated with cadaver skin as a temporary wound covering prior to autograft procedures.
-StrataGraft tissue has the potential to provide a safer, less painful and more effective alternative in a single surgical procedure.
+StrataGraft tissue is the first therapy that has shown the potential to avoid painful skin transplants and regenerate the patients' own skin.

 The second product in this class expresses VEGF, a pro-angiogenic growth factor that plays a central role in controlling angiogenesis and enhancing blood supply.
 Because many chronic wounds are associated with insufficient tissue oxygenation, boosting local levels of VEGF may favorably enhance the frequency and rate of wound healing.
 Results to date are promising, supporting further preclinical development.
-Clinical development of this product will focus on large, underserved markets in chronic, non-healing ulcers, including diabetic foot ulcers, venous leg ulcers and sclerotic digital ulcers.
+Clinical development of this product will focus on large, underserved markets in chronic, non-healing ulcers, including diabetic foot ulcers and venous leg ulcers.

 A number of additional ExpressGraft products have also achieved discovery proof-of-concept, demonstrating the versatility and potency of this platform.
 While some of these are targeted towards wound healing, others open the door to entirely new product concepts.
 For example, by creating custom tissues that express Interleukin-12, a natural potent anticancer protein, it may be possible to create a product that surgeons could apply after debulking a solid skin tumor.
 The locally concentrated IL-12 expressed by this tissue would be available to destroy any residual tumor cells missed during the surgery, thus reducing the probability or rate of recurrence.